 The Foundation maintains a tax-deferred retirement plan qualified under Internal Revenue Code Section 403(b).
 The plan covers all eligible employees.
 Employees may make contributions to the plan up to the maximum amount allowed by the Internal Revenue Code.
 The Foundation contributed 10% of gross wages of each eligible employee hired before January 1, 2014 and 8% of gross wages of each eligible employee hired after such date.
-Foundation contributions totaled \$38,447 and \$45,551 for the years ended December 31, 2018 and 2017, respectively.
+Effective January 1, 2019 the Foundation contributed 8% of gross wages for all eligible employees.
+Foundation contributions totaled \$42,071 and \$38,447 for the years ended December 31, 2019 and 2018, respectively.